20 Different Types of Maple Trees (With Pictures)

 1. Sugar Maple (Acer saccharum)

-The Sugar Maple is probably the most valuable and popular of the genus Acer that includes these trees.
-There’s the syrup, of course.
-The lumber is also vital for a variety of products, from fine woodworking to baseball bats to guitars.
-It is native to various provinces in Canada, south into Missouri and Virginia.
-The tree can reach heights of 80 feet or more, with diameters up to 3 feet.
+The Sugar Maple is probably the most valuable and popular of the genus Acer.
+It produces the famous syrup, and the lumber is vital for various products, including baseball bats and guitars.
+It is native to various provinces in Canada, Missouri, and Virginia.
+The tree can reach 80 feet tall or more, with diameters up to 3 feet.

 2. Silver Maple (Acer saccharinum)

-The Silver Maple gets its name from the lighter color of the undersides of its leaves that resemble this color.
+The Silver Maple gets its name from the lighter color of the undersides of its leaves that resemble the color.
 While it also produces sap, it isn’t nearly as sweet as our previous example.
 It’s also not as valuable since the wood is sometimes brittle.
-Hence, its other moniker, soft maple.
+Hence, its other moniker is the soft maple.
 Nevertheless, it is still valuable as a shade tree with beautiful fall colors and ornamental variety.

 3. Japanese Maple (Acer palmatum)

 As you may expect, the Japanese Maple isn’t native to the United States.
 Instead, it was introduced.
 Horticulturalists have selectively bred it for various ornamental cultivars.
-Probably no other species has seen so many variations, with over 1,000 cultivars grown around the world.
-It is even a popular bonsai variety.
+Probably no other species has seen so many variations, with over 1,000 cultivars grown worldwide.
+It is even a popular species for bonsais.

 4. Norway Maple (Acer platanoides)

-The Norway Maple is a Eurasian species that was introduced to the United States in the mid-1700s.
+The Norway Maple is a Eurasian species introduced to the United States in the mid-1700s.
 While it is a striking ornamental tree, it is also invasive.
 It is a pioneer species, which means it can inhabit bare ground before other plants.
-The tree is also fast-growing.
-That’s good news if you want shade.
-It’s not as beneficial to places where it can take over the forest canopy.
+The tree is also fast-growing, which is good news if you want shade.
+It’s less beneficial to places where it can take over the forest canopy.

 5. Striped Maple (Acer pensylvanicum)

-The Striped Maple lives primarily on the East Coast, up into Canada.
-It isn’t as tall as others on our list, only reaching heights up to 15 feet.
-It has some commercial use for wood making.
-Wildlife also benefits from its presence in the forest.
+The Striped Maple lives primarily on the East Coast of the United States and Canada.
+It isn’t as tall as others on our list and only grows up to 15 feet.
+It has some commercial use for wood making, and wildlife also benefits from its presence in the forest.
 That can explain one of its many nicknames, Moose Maple.
 Interestingly, this tree has reputed medicinal properties, too.

 6. Rocky Mountain Maple (Acer glabrum)

-As its name suggests, the Rocky Mountain Maple is a western species of this habitat in the United States and up into Canada.
-It is not a large tree, only getting up to 30 feet.
+As its name suggests, the Rocky Mountain Maple is a western species in the United States and Canada.
+It is not a large tree and only grows up to 30 feet.
 A lot is unknown about it because of its remote habitat.
 However, it is an important wildlife species.
-Like many plants of these regions, this maple needs fire as part of its ecology.
+Like many plants in these regions, the Rocky Mountain Maple needs fire as part of its ecology.

 7. Trident Maple (Acer buergerianum)

 The Trident Maple exists as an introduced species in the United States.
-It is widespread in this regard, both here and abroad.
-However, its native range is in China and into Japan, where it is also a bonsai plant.
+It is widespread in the US and abroad.
+However, its native range is in China and Japan, where it is also a bonsai plant.
 Like many species in this genus, the Trident Maple has a prominent place in traditional Chinese medicine.

 8. Hedge Maple (Acer campestre)

 The Hedge or Field Maple is another Eurasian species that has found its place in gardens worldwide.
 It prefers warmer areas with well-drained, calcareous, or alkaline soils.
-This tree can get up to 45 feet in the right growing conditions.
+This tree can grow up to 45 feet in the right growing conditions.
 It stands out for its beautiful fall colors and foliage.
-The species is stable for the most part.
-However, it is vulnerable to the Asian Longhorned beetle.
+The species is stable for the most part but is vulnerable to the Asian Longhorned beetle.

 9. Vine Maple (Acer circinatum)